This is an example Hack Harris member page, to showcase things you can do in HTML, CSS, and JavaScript.

 Pro-tip: Build your webpage in HTML first, then style it in CSS.
 If you do both at the same time, you will trip yourself up.

-##Fun with HTML HTML consists of elements that contain content inside them.
-An element looks like this: <div> This stuff is inside the div element </div>
+HTML consists of elements that contain content inside them.
+An element looks like this:

 The element is opened using < > angle brackets, and closed using </ > angle brackets with a slash after the first bracket.